dyno-might/dyno-might.github.io/_posts/2022-08-11-copypasta.md

 ## 5.

 You've probably heard of "Gell-Mann amnesia".
-This is the idea that when you read a newspaper article for stuff you're an experts on, you see that the article is riddled with errors.
+This is the idea that when you read a newspaper article for something you're an experts on, it's inevitably riddled with errors.
 But then you go read the next article and assume it's fine.

 This is usually presented as a kind of cognitive bias.
-We're presented with evidence that newspapers aren't very good, but for some reason, we refuse to update our judgements on the basis of that evidence.
+We're given with evidence that newspapers aren't very good, but for some reason, we refuse to update on that evidence.

 I agree we trust the prestige media too much.
 But in another sense, Gell-Mann amnesia isn't wrong.
 For a random topic that you know nothing about, The Guardian may not be great, but they're unlikely to be straight-up lie to you.
 Some independent writers are probably better, but there are lots and *lots* that are worse, and it's hard to tell them apart.

 One thing people bring up is that independent writers usually have comments and that if they make a mistake, commenters will tear them apart.
-But often [commenters will do that anyway](/internet-writing/), even when there is no mistake.
+But often [commenters will do that anyway](/internet-writing/).
 And how do you know that negative comments aren't being removed?
 Unless you're familiar with the community, a comments section doesn't have much signal.

 When can you trust independent writers?
 For me there are three cases: